-- The UGLG must include in the attachments a detailed itemization of costs as supporting documentation to verify the costs listed in the budget in Part 9 (e.g., engineer's detailed cost estimate(s) for the project or similar itemization of costs); and - \$6,000 or up to 2 percent (a maximum of \$10,000) of the CDBG-PF award-whichever is greater- may be used for administration costs.
+- The UGLG must include in the attachments a detailed itemization of costs as supporting documentation to verify the costs listed in the budget in Part 9 (e.g., engineer's detailed cost estimate(s) for the project or similar itemization of costs); and - \$6,000 or up to 1.5% (a maximum of \$15,000) of the CDBG-PF award-whichever is greater- may be used for administration costs (contingent upon compliance with state and federal procurement regulations and standards). - CDBG may not be applied to engineering, equipment, furnishings and fixtures costs.

-UGLG Match and Other Public and Private Sources of Project Funding
+UGLG Match and Other Public and Private Sources of Match Funding:

-Complete the table summarizing the UGLG match and other public and private funding sources for the project.
+Complete the table summarizing the UGLG match and other public and private match funding sources for the project.
 Indicate the status of all funding sources as applied, pending, committed, secured/awarded and/or an "other" status.
 Check all that apply for each funding source.
 For any sources with a status of "Other", provide a brief explanation (no more than a one sentence narrative per source.)
 Provide all available documentation supporting each source, status and level of commitment of funding.
-For the purposes of this application, the terms used to describe the status of funding are defined as:
+For the purposes of the CDBG application, the terms used to describe the status of funding are defined as:

-- Applied the applicant has applied/submitted an application to the funding source for matching funds; - Pending the applicant has applied for matching funds and received a response from the funding source, indicating the applicant is eligible or potentially eligible for funding, but the applicant has not yet received a firm award/commitment of funding; - Committed the applicant's local governing body has formally approved the use of funds from the funding source as matching funds for the CDBG project; and/or has formally approved the acceptance of funds from the funding source (e.g., acceptance of a loan, acceptance of an award, etc.) and committed the available or awarded funds to the CDBG project;
+- Applied the UGLG has applied/submitted an application to the funding source for matching funds; - Pending the UGLG has applied for matching funds and received a response from the funding source, indicating the UGLG is eligible or potentially eligible for funding, but the UGLG has not yet received a firm award/commitment of funding;

-- Secured/Awarded the applicant has received notification from the funding source that the funds are available to/awarded to the applicant and/or funds are on-hand in the applicant's bank account(s) available for use; and - Other any other status that requires further explanation not covered in the other status options (e.g., the Intent to Apply has been submitted; the applicant intends to submit a bank loan application upon receiving the CDBG award; revenue bonds will be issued on a future date; a referendum has been passed; a referendum has been approved to be on the ballot for a future election; etc.).
+- Committed the UGLG's local governing body has formally approved the use of funds from the funding source as matching funds for the CDBG project; and/or has formally approved the acceptance of funds from the funding source (e.g., acceptance of a loan, acceptance of an award, etc.) and committed the available or awarded funds to the CDBG project; - Secured/Awarded the UGLG has received notification from the funding source that the funds are available to/awarded to the UGLG and/or funds are onhand in the UGLG's bank account(s) available for use; and - Other any other status that requires further explanation not covered in the other status options (e.g., the Intent to Apply has been submitted; the UGLG intends to submit a bank loan application upon receiving the CDBG award; revenue bonds will be issued on a future date; a referendum has been passed; a referendum has been approved to be on the ballot for a future election; etc.).